Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 INFO  [alembic.env] No changes in schema detected.
 ```

 If no change is detected, we should reflect on whether any recent model changes would require the database to be updated.
-For instance, if we add a helper method to a model class, only our code is affected, it doesn't change the data stored in the database.
+For instance, if we add a helper method to a model class, only our code is affected.
+It doesn't change the data stored in the database.
 In that case, generating a migration isn't necessary, and if we try to do so, no changes will be detected.

 However, if we added a new attribute to our model, that _does_ need to update the database.
 We need to generate a migration to tell the database to create a new column for the new attribute.
 If generating a migration in that case detects no changes, we'll need to do more research to determine the issue.